Friday, September 15, 2017

 Friday, May 26, 2017

 So I'm on a train on my way down to Cumbernauld for the weekend.
-I have Jamie (age 9) with me and he is delighted to be on a train.
+I have Jamie (age 9) with me, and he is delighted to be on a train.
 It's diesel-electric.
-Onboarding I pointed out the massive turbo on the side of the train just below the level of the platform.
+Onboarding, I pointed out the massive turbo on the side of the train just below the level of the platform.
 (I'm an engineer, I notice these things...)

 The Diesel engine powers a generator to make electric energy to turn a massive induction motor that makes it move, I tell Jamie.

 It's quiet, but you can just hear the engine's dull drone as we fly through the countryside.
-I'm guessing being diesel-electric it is more efficient than pure diesel and also cleaner.
+I'm guessing being diesel-electric, it is more efficient than pure diesel and also cleaner.

 I was also on a bus this morning on the way to work.
 It was one of Aberdeen's new hydrogen-powered fleet.
-Diesel buses have been abandoned in favour of turning hydrogen into electricity which again powers a motor to make the bus move.
+Diesel buses have been abandoned in favour of turning hydrogen into electricity, which again powers a motor to make the bus move.
 This bus is almost silent apart from some transmission noise on the move.
-When stopped there is no noise at all.
+When stopped, there is no noise at all.
 Great for commuters like me tapping on my iPhone and writing my blog.

-I like both these forms of transport in terms of where we are with the tech.
-I am however a massive car fan… a petrolhead at heart and I feel a sense of gloom coming.
+White Abarth 500 performance hatchback parked outdoorsI like both these forms of transport in terms of where we are with the tech.
+I am, however, a massive car fan… a petrolhead at heart, and I feel a sense of gloom coming.

 I have promised the Abarth to Jamie when he is old enough to drive.

 Jamie is 9, and he will not be able to drive till he is 17.
-That's in 8 years time.
+That's in 8 years' time.
 With care and regular servicing, little Abarth should still be in good health when he is ready.
 It's quite easy.
 I have had many cars that were over 10 years old and had higher miles on them.
-The Abarth is a modern car and the build quality and corrosion protection are really good.
+The Abarth is a modern car, and the build quality and corrosion protection are really good.

-I read an article while having my lunch today, which was a report by Stanford University that are predicting that fossil fuel cars will vanish in less than EIGHT years time!
-The report suggests as electric cars become cheaper, 'Big Oil' and the petroleum industry will collapse.
+I read an article while having my lunch today, which was a report by Stanford University that is predicting that fossil fuel cars will vanish in less than EIGHT years time!
+The report suggests that as electric cars become cheaper, 'Big Oil' and the petroleum industry will collapse.
 People will have no choice but to invest in electric cars.
 Electric cars will become cheaper, more reliable and travel further.

 So it may be game over for the little Abarth and my 4x4.
 Eight years does not seem that far away.
-What's their fate in years to come, abandoned, in the 2025 fuel crisis.
+What's their fate in years to come, abandoned, in the 2025 fuel crisis?

 So 2025, here's hoping Jamie gets some use out of the Abarth before we need to abandon it at the side of the road.